 Patient FAQs

-How does the know error® system help biopsy patients?
+How does the know error® system help me?

 Why do you need my DNA?

 Your DNA plays an important part in the biopsy evaluation process.
-With a reference sample of DNA (taken via cheek swab at the time of your procedure), physicians using the know error® system can confirm that any malignant samples identified during the evaluation are, in fact, your samples.
+With a reference sample of DNA (taken via cheek swab at the time of your procedure), physicians using the know error® system can confirm that any biopsy samples used in your diagnosis are, in fact, your samples and are not contaminated with other tissue.

 Will my DNA information be confidential?